-- 23. Surface facilities at the Site include tanks, pumps, and pipelines used for the collection and processing of well fluids (the "lease equipment"), as well as various site improvements.
-The surface facilities can be seen in Exhibit B and Exhibit D.6 - 24.
-The wellheads at the Site are generally located at grade and pump-jacks lift oil from the wells.
-No records are available to document the methods or costs associated with the disposal of produced water, but it is generally believed that all produced water has been handled onsite and reinjected into the ground since 1973. - 25.
-For this lease, some lease equipment (mainly storage tanks) is visible in Exhibit B. While the equipment shown in the aerial photograph appears to be typical, it is not possible to determine the condition of the equipment, nor which equipment remains in operation or has been abandoned in place.
+- 24. The well-head at the Site is generally located at grade and a pump-jack lifts oil from the well.
+No records are available to document the methods or costs associated with disposal of produced water. - 25.
+For this Site, some lease equipment (mainly storage tanks) is visible in Exhibit B but is limited in scope.
+While the equipment shown in the aerial photographs appears to be typical, it is not possible to determine the condition of the equipment, nor which equipment remains in operation or has been abandoned in place.
 No records are available that document the size, capacity, or cost of lease equipment when it was originally installed. - 26.
-No production related buildings are visible in the satellite photos of the Site.
 The Site is surrounded by chain-link fencing with gates to control access.